These General Terms and Conditions (GTC) of SBB AG govern customers' use of the SBB Wifi (WLAN).

-In order to use the SBB Wifi, the customer must register his/her device.
+In order to use the SBB Wifi, the customer must register his/her device or customer number.
 Each customer may register a number of devices for the SBB Wifi.
 The registration is valid for 12 months.
-The system requires the customer to enter his/her mobile phone number.
-The MAC address of the device used will be automatically assigned to the mobile phone number provided.
+The system requires the customer to enter his/her mobile phone number or customer number.
+The MAC address of the device used will be automatically assigned to the mobile phone number or customer number provided.
 SBB AG reserves the right to request that individual customers or all customers re-register at any time.
 The first time he/she logs into the system, the customer will be asked to accept these GTC.

 SBB AG complies with the applicable data protection and telecommunications regulations.

 Once the customer has logged in, data transmission between his/her device and the hotspot will be unencrypted.
 Therefore, data transmitted between the device and the hotspot could potentially be intercepted by third parties.
 SBB AG cannot guarantee that use of the hotspot is secured against third-party access to customer data either saved locally on the customer's device or transmitted by the customer while using the service.
 The customer is responsible for ensuring the security of such data.
 Any compensation claims made by the customer resulting from use of an unsecured connection, particularly for damage to his/her hardware or software, data loss or other forms of loss which can attributed to use of the service, are excluded unless the incident that caused the damage or loss was the result of gross negligence or wilful action on the part of SBB AG.
 Use of the publicly accessible Internet is at the customer's own risk.